Ganesha2552/nestjs-multi-throttler/README.md

 export class AppModule {}
 ```

-The above would mean that 10 requests from the same IP can be made to a single endpoint in 1 minute.
+The above would mean that 5 requests from the same IP can be made to a single endpoint in 1 minute,
+along with 50 requests for 1 hour and a custom timelimit of 20 seconds with 3 requests.

 ```ts
 @Module({